-Police: Man wounded after firing at police in Kentucky city
+Police: Man wounded after firing at officer in Kentucky city

 LOUISVILLE, Ky.
 (AP) — A man was shot and wounded after police say he fired a revolver at an officer during an early-morning incident in Louisville, Kentucky.

-The Courier-Journal newspaper reports 20-year-old Elijah Eubanks was in stable condition Saturday at University of Louisville Hospital.
+Louisville police said 20-year-old Elijah Eubanks was in stable condition Saturday at University of Louisville Hospital.
 Neither officer was injured.

-It happened just after 1 a.m.
+It happened around 1 a.m.
 Saturday at an apartment complex.
 Louisville Metro Police body camera footage, released Saturday, shows the officers talking to several people in a car.
 As the officers repeatedly ask a passenger to exit, he asks why he’s being harassed.

 As an officer opened the car door, police say the man fired a shot at him.
 Police say both officers fired back.
 Multiple shots are heard on the video.